pulumi/actions/README.md

 [Pulumi SaaS](https://app.pulumi.com/).
 If you have not specified a `PULUMI_ACCESS_TOKEN` then you will need to specify an alternative backend via the `cloud-url` argument.

+### Installation Only

+Unlike the other possible commands, the `install` command does not directly correspond to a CLI subcommand of the `pulumi` binary.
+Instead, workflow steps that provide `command: install` will install the Pulumi CLI and exit without performing any other operations.

 ### Stack Outputs